 Walking from Central Musselburgh: 20 mins

 You should walk up Esk Side West (the road that runs parallel to the right of the river) towards Stoneybank.
 This continues onto Eskview Terrace.
-You will notice a few newsagents and take aways on your right.
-Immediately after these shops, take the first right onto onto Whitehill Farm Road.
+You will notice a few newsagents and take away on your right.
+Immediately after these shops, take the first right onto Whitehill Farm Road.
 Continue on up this road and you will arrive at QMU (it's just after the train station).